E-Fensive/shinto/README.md

 specific tool/language (ruby, python, etc.) with the exception of perl which available by default on *most* installs.

-Sloppy, sure, effective, sure.
 It is more or less a mechanism to do common commands in one fell swoop with the output sent via email in a zip file, or the option to open in Firefox.